Nick Chubb Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Chubb averaged 100.7 rushing yards per game over his six career matchups against the Bengals, 19.2 more yards than his over/under in Sunday's game.
+- Chubb's 100.7 rushing yards per game over his six career matchups against the Bengals are 19.2 more yards than his over/under in Sunday's game.

-- In three of six games versus the Bengals Chubb has run for a touchdown, and he had multiple TDs in two of those three games.
+- Chubb had a rushing touchdown in three games against the Bengals, and had multiple TDs in two of those games.

-- Conceding 96.1 rushing yards per game, the Bengals have the fifth-ranked run defense in the NFL.
+- The Bengals have the NFL's fifth-ranked defense against the run, allowing 96.1 yards per game.

-- This year the Bengals are ranked 12th in the NFL in rushing touchdowns conceded (14).
+- The Browns are up against the NFL's 12th-ranked D when it comes to rushing TDs conceded (14 this season).

 Recent Performances

-- In last week's outing against the Steelers, Chubb carried the ball 12 times for 58 yards (4.8 yards per carry).
+- Chubb put together a 58-yard rushing performance in last week's matchup with the Steelers, carrying the ball 12 times (averaging 4.8 yards per attempt).

-- Over his last three outings, Chubb has taken 52 carries for 275 yards (91.7 per game) and two touchdowns.
+- Over his last three games, Chubb has racked up 52 carries for 275 yards (91.7 per game) and two touchdowns.

+- He has added 60 receiving yards on four catches (20.0 yards per game).

 Chubb's Cleveland Teammates